nithamitabh/Bridgecom/README.md

 2. Run the Python notebooks or C/C++ files for testing individual components.
 3. Integrate the components into the central model.

+## Dataset 🗃️
+The project uses an Indian Sign Language (ISL) dataset from Kaggle for training and testing the sign language recognition model.

 ## Future Work 🧑‍🏭
 - Implement a more robust sign language recognition model.
 - Improve the accuracy and speed of the TTS and STS modules.